Zacbaron/Docs/pages/mydoc/mydoc_member_contributions.md

 ### Member Contributions Summary

-Member CRM displays a comprehensive list of a members contributions. back office operators are able to view alter the format in which the information is displayed by year, period, and by employer.
-The page also displays the weekly ordinary pay for a member.
+MEMBER CRM displays a comprehensive list of a members contributions.
+Back office operators are able to view and alter the format in which the information is displayed.
+Views of contributions include by year, period, and employer.

 {% include image.html file="backoffice/membercontributions.png" alt="Member Contributions" caption="Member Contributions" %}

-Member contribution data is also made available to a member via the member portal.
+A member’s contribution history is also made available to a member via the member portal.